 The annual Art on the Avenue festival returns to Del Ray in 2023.
 The family-friendly festival includes juried artists selling handmade wares across ten blocks of Del Ray’s Mount Vernon Avenue.
 Five stages of live entertainment, plus food vendors, interactive art activities, and kids' activities add to the fun.
 Free; 10:00 – 6:00.

 Find more Fun Unique Things to Do in Alexandria VA.

 The popular Vienna Oktoberfest takes over Church Street for its 14th year with its biggest festival yet.
-Enjoy three stages of live entertainment, a German beer and food garden sponsored by Caboose Brewing Company, plus kids’ activities, games, and crafts.
+Enjoy three stages of live entertainment, a German beer and food garden sponsored by Caboose Brewing Company, plus plenty of kids' activities, games, and crafts.
 Admission is free; 11:00 – 7:00.

 Find more Great Things to Do in Vienna Virginia.

 Celebrate the season at Brambleton's biggest event of the year.
 Enjoy live music, food, amusements, and more.
 Tickets are $15/$20 for residents/non-residents with discount advance tickets available.
 1:00 – 6:00.

 Experience fall with a trip to historic Downtown Manassas for the 39th annual Fall Jubilee.
 This family-friendly extravaganza fills the streets of this historic town each year and includes a wine garden, pumpkin patch, live entertainment, and more than 100 crafter and community booths.
 Free; 10:00 – 5:00.